 If you’ve played your cards right, they will give you a shiny new one year Artist Visa and instructions to get a tax number (since you are a freelancer), health insurance and a certain amount of money each month (based on the rent you showed them).
 They will check all this again in one year if you want to renew, and may tell you (as they did a good friend of mine) to get married, become a student or get the hell out of Deutschland if you can’t sort all this stuff out by then.
 No, they don’t require you to take German lessons, at least not in the first year, although they might recommend it.

 Of course, what this requires still is a reasonably professional-looking CV and some established contacts in the arts scene here already.
-I wouldn’t recommend this approach to hobby painters or street buskers… Berlin has too many cross-walk jugglers as it is!
+And keep in mind that you will not be able to get normal employment with your first visa, you *must* be a self-employed artist.
+Normal working permission could, however, come with the second visa (as it did for me).
+In short, I wouldn’t recommend this approach to hobby painters or street buskers… Berlin has too many cross-walk jugglers as it is!

 Acknowledgments: this cheatsheet and the visa which generated it would not have been possible without the generous assistance of Carsten Stabenow, Gesine Pagels, Carsten Seiffath, Jan Rolf, Stephen Kovats, Andreas Broeckman and Brandon LaBelle.
 Thanks y’all!